iFork/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 setTimeout(arto.greet.bind(arto), 1000)
 ```

-Calling <em>arto.greet.bind(arto)</em> creates a new function where _this_ is bound to point to Arto, independent of where and how the method is being called.
+Calling `arto.greet.bind(arto)` creates a new function where _this_ is bound to point to Arto, independent of where and how the method is being called.

 Using [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) it is possible to solve some of the problems related to _this_.
 They should not, however, be used as methods for objects because then _this_ does not work at all.
 We will come back later to the behavior of _this_ in relation to arrow functions.

-If you want to gain a better understanding of how _this_ works in JavaScript, the Internet is full of material about the topic, e.g. the screencast series [Understand JavaScript's this Keyword in Depth](https://egghead.io/courses/understand-javascript-s-this-keyword-in-depth) by [egghead.io](https://egghead.io) is highly recommended!
+If you want to gain a better understanding of how _this_ works in JavaScript, the internet is full of material about the topic, e.g. the screen cast series [Understand JavaScript's this Keyword in Depth](https://egghead.io/courses/understand-javascript-s-this-keyword-in-depth) by [egghead.io](https://egghead.io) is highly recommended!
+> TODO: TO-READ on `this` in books ?

-### Classes
+# Classes

 As mentioned previously, there is no class mechanism like the ones in object-oriented programming languages.
 There are, however, features in JavaScript which make "simulating" object-oriented [classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) possible.

-Let's take a quick look at the <i>class syntax</i> that was introduced into JavaScript with ES6, which substantially simplifies the definition of classes (or class-like things) in JavaScript.
+Let's take a quick look at the *class syntax* that was introduced into JavaScript with ES6, which substantially simplifies the definition of classes (or class-like things) in JavaScript.

 In the following example we define a "class" called Person and two Person objects: